 Clicking the Print Envelope or Label button on the ribbon will then produce the following dialog

-The dialog will work with addresses from four sources.
+The dialog will work with addresses from five sources.

-3. You may select an address in the Outlook address book.
-Clearly you must have Outlook present and set as the default e-mail application in order to use this, or the Outlook selection button is not available as shown in the right hand illustration above
+2. You may select an address in the Outlook address book.
+Clearly you must have Outlook present and set as the default e-mail application in order to use this, or the Outlook selection button is not available.

 In addition there is a further option - 'Mail Merge?'
 This is provided to assist when creating merge label or envelope documents, by formatting the text areas and indicating where the fields should be placed (see the illustration below).
 The function does not create a merge document.
-It creates a document that can be used as the basis of a merge document.
+It creates a document that can be used as the basis of a merge envelope or label document.
+The mail Merge option is not used with the Insert Address into a document option.

 You can over-ride the option to include a logo that you set in the Config dialog and you can choose to print the envelope/label without further user involvement.
 If you choose that option the envelope/label is simply closed after printing without the option to save.